ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/executing-tests.md

 ## Behavior During Failures

 * If a `BeforeSuite` function fails, every other following function is skipped.

 * If a `BeforeGroups` function fails, the tests belonging to that group, setup, and teardown functions specific to those tests will fail.
 The `AfterGroups` functions for that test group will be skipped.
 Other setup and teardown functions will be executed as expected.
 Tests belonging to other groups will not be affected.

-* If a `BeforeEach` function fails,
-Every test will be skipped.
+* If a `BeforeEach` function fails, every test will be skipped.
 Since `BeforeSuite` is already executed, `AfterSuite` will be executed.
 Even though the `BeforeGroups` function is executed prior to BeforeEach, the `AfterGroups` function will not be executed unless marked as `alwaysRun`.

 * If a test function fails, none of the other functions get skipped.

-* If the before test function fails, the test function and the after function for that test will be skipped.
+* If the `before` test function fails, the test function and the `after` function for that test will be skipped.

 * If an `AfterEach` function fails, every following `BeforeEach`, `AfterEach` and test function will get skipped.

-* If `alwaysRun` property is enabled, AfterGroups and AfterSuite functions will run  irrespective of the status of other functions.
+* If `alwaysRun` property is enabled, `AfterGroups` and `AfterSuite` functions will run irrespective of the status of other functions.

 ## Executing Tests Using CLI Commands